NSS-Data-Instructional-Stuff/data_science/AWS/ec2_practice/README.md

 # AWS EC2 Exercise
 In this exercise, you will get to practice interacting with an AWS ec2 instance using ssh and get to learn some new command line tools.

+**Note:** Before doing this exercise, you'll want to make sure that jupyter is not running on your computer.
+If it is and you cannot close it, you'll have the change the port numbers in step 2 below.

+**Note 2:** The installation steps need to be run only once per group.

 1. Step 1 - Before you can connect you need to change the permissions on the key pair file that you will use to connect through ssh.
 This is done using the `chmod` command.
 Specifically, we will set the permissions level to 400, which is read permission and no other permissions.
 For more information about `chmod`, see [this page.](https://www.tutorialspoint.com/unix_commands/chmod.htm) To do this, navigate to the location of your `.pem` file and run

 `chmod 400 mykeys.pem`